-Kubernetes is an open-source orchestration system for deploying, managing, and scaling containerized applications in distributed environments.
-It provides a set of abstractions for defining your apps and their infrastructure.
+Kubernetes itself is an open-source orchestration system for deploying, managing, and scaling containerized applications in distributed environments, and it provides a set of abstractions for defining your apps and their infrastructure.
+Operators build on those abstractions to simplify the deployment experience for complex software.

 In this article, we’ll explore what operators are and why they’re useful, before looking at some prominent examples you might already be using.